 Who is involved?

-In June 2019, we all came together in Yangon to hold a two day practice-led workshop on creative collaboration with local researchers and artists.
+We came together in Yangon 2019 for a 2 day workshop on creative collaboration with local researchers and artists.

 About the workshop participants

 - 19 participants from 6 states and regions and 9 organisations across Myanmar

 - The researchers work on a breadth of social and political topics including gender, freedom of expression, political engagement, and environmental activism.